 Tips:Sometimes it feels better to eat lighter food and small portions.
 For example, try skim milk, yoghurt, omelettes, sandwiches and hot or cold soups.
 Drinking a little extra between meals can reduce nausea.

 Problems with stomach and intestines

-Diarrhoea and nausea are common, but you may also become constipated.
+Diarrhoea is common.
+You may also become constipated.